• For U.S. Healthcare Professionals

 Confirm that you wish to download the Veterans Affairs (VA) Patient Enrollment Form for UPTRAVI® (selexipag)

-The following form is intended for use with patients
+The following form is intended for use with patients who are eligible for VA benefits only.

 For all other patients, use the